pyx-industries/julee/docs/architecture/framework.rst

 and the depend on services and repositories to get the work done.
 The pipeline is the thing that runs reliably and keeps immaculate records.

-See :doc:`workflows` for CEAP workflows - the included pipeline batteries.
+See :doc:`applications/worker` for CEAP workflows - the included pipeline batteries.

 What Batteries are Included?